 Cleaning 101: How to Clean a Leather Sofa

-If you’re concerned about maintaining the natural timelessness of your leather sofa, set your worries to rest.
-This classic material is surprisingly forgiving and low-maintenance.
+If you’re concerned about maintaining a new leather sofa, set your worries to rest.
+This timeless material is surprisingly low-maintenance and durable.
 With the proper care, it will look like new for years to come.
-Follow our easy steps below to learn how to clean a leather couch.
+Follow our easy steps below to learn how to clean a leather sofa.

 Tip!